GRE vs GMAT: Which One to Take in 2025?

 In the Quantitative Reasoning section, you are allowed to utilize an on-screen calculator while taking the test.
 You have the option to modify your previous answers, and label questions for review if you intend to revisit them later.

-The GMAT is an entrance exam commonly used by business schools and MBA programs.
-Administered by the Graduate Management Admission Council (GMAC), it assesses reasoning and critical thinking skills that indicate potential success in top graduate business programs.
+The GMAT (Graduate Management Admission Test) is a widely used entrance exam for MBA programs and business schools around the world.
+Administered by the Graduate Management Admission Council (GMAC), the GMAT measures your reasoning and critical thinking skills — key indicators of success in top graduate business programs.

-You are allowed to take the GMAT at a testing center up to five times within 12 months, with a maximum of eight attempts in total.
-If you take the GMAT online exam, you can only retake it once.
+You can take the GMAT at a test center up to five times within a 12-month period, with a lifetime limit of eight attempts.
+If you opt for the online version of the GMAT, you’re allowed one retake.

 During the GMAT, you are allowed to use a basic online calculator only for the Integrated Reasoning section.
 Keep in mind that you cannot skip and return to questions or change your answers during the GMAT.